September 2020 Update

 A better idea is to handle them in a separate system, and have something that responds to Shopify quickly.
 If you acknowledge Shopify’s webhook quickly, and save the data somewhere else, your webhooks will never be cancelled, and you’ll have the data from the webhook so that you can process it in the future.
 You’ll never miss webhook data, and can ensure that your application never misses any data that’s sent to it.

 This blog post describes the system we built for Rewind on top of Amazon Web Services, using API Gateway, Lambda, and SQS Queues.
-When Shopify sends a webhook to Rewind, we process it using API Gateway and Lambda — two “serverless” AWS services that autoscale to meet demand.
+When Shopify sends a webhook to Rewind, we process it using API Gateway and Lambda, two “serverless” AWS services that autoscale to meet demand.
 The messages are stored in an SQS Queue, which saves the data from the webhook.
-Servers then processes the webhook queues at a rate you control.
+Servers then process the webhook queues at a rate you control.
+Here are the steps to follow.

 1. Set up the SQS queue